 Mute all notifications by timeout with NFC

 Notifications can be either on or off.
-The fastest way to mute notifications is the "Do not disturb mode", indicated by the small moon icon.
-Especially when you need to read important things, answer emails or do other things on your iPhone, the "Do Not Disturb Mode" is often a very usefull.
+The fastest way to mute notifications is the "Do not disturb mode", indicated by the small moon icon in the status bar.
+Especially when you need to read important things, answer emails or do other things on your iPhone, the "Do Not Disturb“-mode is often a very usefull.
 But as useful as it is, the more annoying it can be if you forget to switch the mode and miss important calls or messages.

-In this How2 we explain how to set a "Reading Mode" that puts the iPhone in "Do Not Disturb" mode for a self-determined time (e.g. for the next 15 minutes).
-To do this, we create a Timeout NFC Tag, which can then be conveniently placed on your desk, couch, or any other location.
-Besides the "Do Not Disturb" mode, the dark mode can also be set directly, an app can be opened and other actions can be activated automatically.
+In this How2 we explain how to put the iPhone in "Do Not Disturb"-mode for a self-determined time (e.g. for the next 15 minutes).
+During this time, the apps from which users could receive messages are muted.
+To do this, we create a Timeout NFC tag, which can then be conveniently placed as a sticker or magnet, on your desk, couch, or any other location.
+Besides the "Do Not Disturb"-mode, the dark mode can also be set directly, an app can be opened and other actions can be activated automatically.

 Content: